Koćuša (waterfall)

 Koćuša is a waterfall in village Veljaci located 10 km from Ljubuški, Bosnia and Herzegovina.
 Its height is about 5 m.

 Koćuša impresses above all with its width of more than fifty meters, which together with five meters of height slopes, makes an imposing water slide.

+The Koćuša waterfall is part of the Trebižat River system, a karst river known for a series of waterfalls and travertine formations in western Herzegovina.
+The waterfall’s flow varies seasonally, with the highest water levels typically occurring in spring.

+Koćuša holds local cultural significance as a natural landmark of the Ljubuški area and is frequently featured in regional tourism materials and photography.